cBioPortal/cbioportal/portal/content/onco_spec_lang_desc.markdown

 but to define over-expressed cases as those with mRNA expression greater than 3 standard deviations above the mean:

      CCNE1: EXP > 3

+and similarly with RPPA protein/phopshoprotein level:

+     CCNE1: PROT > 3

 In general, any combination of OQL keywords and/or categories can annotate any gene.